YannCebron/m68kplugin/README.md

 Adds support for [Motorola 68000 series](https://en.wikipedia.org/wiki/Motorola_68000_series) assembly language in [IntelliJ Platform](http://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform) based IDEs (like [IntelliJ IDEA](https://www.jetbrains.com/idea/)).

+There are currently no published releases, please use `gradle buildPlugin` to create plugin distribution from sources.

 > NOTE **This plugin is at a very early stage and provided "as-is".
 Please see also [Known issues](#known-issues) below.**